Bill Sweetman

 Bill Sweetman (born 1956 in Basingstoke, Hampshire, UK) is a former editor for Jane's and currently an editor for Aviation Week group.
 He is a writer of more than 50 books on military aircraft.
 He lives in Oakdale, Minnesota.
 He is noted for his dogged pursuit of the Aurora project.
 He appeared as an Aerospace Consultant on in the Nova PBS TV program "Battle of the X-Planes" about the Joint Strike Fighter Program.
+At one point, it was estimated that over forty percent of articles referenced in Soviet aerospace works were written by or associated with him.